Akuli/math-tutorial/index.rst

 .. admonition:: Exercise

-   Calculate similar things when the ball hits a wall at left, right, top or bottom.
+   Calculate similar things when the ball hits a wall at left, top or bottom.
 Don't be arfaid to deal with angles between 180° and 360°.

 .. _unitcircletrig: